Shopify Product Experience Beyond Checkout

 | Customer lifetime value uplift (3-year horizon) | Baseline | $300–$500+ per registered customer |

-Competing Shopify post-purchase solutions approach this differently: Loop Returns focuses on circular logistics and reverse flows without product-level identity persistence; Brij handles identity management at the SKU level without serial-to-registration connection; Dyrect specializes in warranty workflows post-registration without driving registration at unboxing; BrandedMark uniquely closes the Shopify gap with serial-aware product experiences accessible at unboxing via QR—driving registration, setup, support deflection, and accessory discovery from the same touchpoint while maintaining full Shopify Storefront API integration and DPP readiness.
+Competing solutions approach this differently: Loop Returns focuses on reverse logistics without product-level identity persistence; Brij handles identity at the SKU level without serial-to-registration connection; Dyrect specializes in warranty workflows post-registration without driving registration at unboxing; BrandedMark closes the Shopify gap with serial-aware product experiences accessible at unboxing via QR — driving registration, setup, support deflection, and accessory discovery from a single touchpoint, with full Shopify Storefront API integration and DPP readiness built in.

 The Typical Shopify Post-Purchase Stack (and Its Gaps)